siwa-p/Trends-in-International-Trades/README.md

 ### Project Objectives

 - Aggregate and clean international trade datasets from multiple sources.
-- Scrape and/or find data for the tarrif announcements and trade deals.
 - Analyze trade flows, trends, and the impact of recent tariff policies.
 - Identify top commodities and trading partners for the United States.
 - Build interactive dashboards for data visualization.